 With 365 of them to choose from, it’s no surprise most visitors spend most of their time on the beaches of Antigua.
 As tempting as it is to camp out on the white sand in front of the resort all week, it’s definitely worth taking a trip around the island to check out some other locales.
 Dickenson’s Bay is a great option, as well as Green Island which is popular with snorkellers and Carlisle Bay.

 Antigua also has lots to offer on-land, with most activities starting from the capital St. John’s.
 The small city can be overrun with tourists on days when cruise ships dock there, but it does have some lovely shops near port.
-Otherwise, it’s best to take a day trip around the island as part of a guided excursion or simply hiring a taxi driver.
+Otherwise, it’s best to take a guided day trip around the island as part of an organized excursion or simply hiring a taxi driver.

 One of the top picks for what see in Antigua is the awe-inspiring Devil’s Bridge.
 Over time, large waves have carved a large limestone rock formation into a bridge, creating blowholes that surround its arch and make for a spectacular scene.
 Stop for photos if you get the chance, but take care if you get near it as the rocks can be extremely slippery.